-For identification purposes, the official Plan number is 001 and the Plan sponsor's name and employer identification number or "EIN" is Engineers - A.G.C.
-Pension Plan of the Inland Empire Board of Trustees and 91-6070237.
+For identification purposes, the official Plan number is 001, the Plan sponsor's name is the Idaho Operating Engineers - Employers Pension Plan Board of Trustees, and the employer identification number or "EIN" is 91-6075538.
+For more information about the PBGC and benefit guarantees, go to the PBGC's website, www.pbgc.gov.